cnr-isti-vclab/vclib/docs/pages/1_get_started.md

 ## Dependencies

-To access to the basic functionalities of VCLib, you don't need to install any dependency.
-The libraries on which VCLib depends are header only, and they are bundled in the repository.
-There libraries are the following:
+To access the basic functionalities of VCLib, you don't need to install any dependencies.
+The libraries that VCLib depends on are header-only and are bundled in the repository.
+These libraries are as follows:

    * [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)
    * [MapBox Earcut](https://github.com/mapbox/earcut.hpp)
    * [STB](https://github.com/nothings/stb)

-However, at the at the time of writing, some functionalities of standard C++17 require a bit of attention to be used in some platforms.
+However, at the time of writing, some functionalities of standard C++17 require attention when used on certain platforms.
 Specifically, VCLib uses C++17 parallel STL, which:

-   * On Apple systems using CLang can be used thanks to [pstld](https://github.com/mikekazakov/pstld) (header only, bundled in VCLib, nothing to do);
+   * On Apple systems using CLang, it can be used thanks to [pstld](https://github.com/mikekazakov/pstld) (header only, bundled in VCLib, no additional action required);
-   * It is supported by MSVC (nothing to do);
+   * It is supported by MSVC without requiring additional action;
-   * It is supported by GCC + libstdc++ when the [Threading Building Blocks](https://github.com/oneapi-src/oneTBB) library is linked (need to link it);
+   * It is supported by GCC + libstdc++ when the [Threading Building Blocks](https://github.com/oneapi-src/oneTBB) library is linked (linking is required);
-   * It is not supported by CLang + libc++ (with the exception of Apple systems, thanks to `pstld`);
+   * It is not supported by CLang + libc++ (except for Apple systems, thanks to `pstld`);

-To have access to the parallel speedup of VCLib, we suggest to use the [CMake](#cmake_config) that will check automatically if this feature is available in your system.
+To access the parallel speedup of VCLib, we suggest using [CMake](#cmake_config) which will automatically check whether this feature is available on your system.

-On Ubuntu, you can download the `Threading Building Blocks` library by running on terminal:
+If you are using Ubuntu, you can download the `Threading Building Blocks` library by running the following command in the terminal:

 ```bash
 sudo apt install libtbb-dev